finkbeiner-lab/protein-interaction-mapper/README.md

 New proteins fold into their native structures during or after translation.
 However, this process is far from perfect, and often fails (Balch et al., 2008; Clark, 2004; Gershenson et al., 2014; Powers et al., 2009), leaving proteins in non-native states that are not functional and potentially toxic— especially if they form aggregates (Balch et al., 2008; Knowles et al., 2014; Powers and Gierasch, 2021; Powers et al., 2009).
 Because of this, all organisms, beginning with the last universal common ancestor (Powers and Balch, 2013), have a proteostasis network: a collection of cellular components that manage folding, trafficking, and degradation of the members of the proteome (Balch et al., 2008; Jayaraj et al., 2020; Powers and Gierasch, 2021; Powers et al., 2009).
 The proteostasis network is much discussed in the literature, but remains ill-defined, because there is no consensus of proteostasis network components.
 Although preliminary efforts with great substance have been made (Brehme et al., 2014; Shemesh et al., 2021), we aim to comprehensively enumerate the human proteostasis network, and make this standardized data accessible via a web-based interface.

-Our database so far contains components responsible for protein folding (chaperones and folding enzymes), protein trafficking into and out of organelles, and protein synthesis.
-The autophagy-lysosome pathway and ubiquitin-proteasome system will be added in the near future.

 We apply two criteria to elucidate proteostasis networks.

 1. The “entity-based” criterion: an “entity” (an individual protein or other substance, or a complex) is included as a member of the proteostasis network, if there is specific evidence in the literature of its role in proteostasis.